 Gravity-related reflexes due to changes in body position can also be activated by several receptor mechanisms in addition to the well-known baroreceptor system.
 Labyrinthine, proprioceptive, visual, visceral (e.g. cardiopulmonary mechanoreceptors), and cutaneous inputs, all of which converge on the neurons of the central vestibular nuclei, have also been implicated in cardiovascular responses (Morita et al. 2000, Yates et al. 2000) These inputs are then transmitted to the circulatory control area of the brainstem influencing sympathetic output.
 This in turn, increases precapillary vascular resistance, venous tone, arterial BP and HR (Yates et al. 2000), compensating for the imbalance caused by cephalad fluid shift(s) and redistribution of the blood.
-The operation and physiological significance of vestibulosympathetic reflexes are also well supported by experimental evidence in both humans and animals (Monos and Lóránt 1998, Yates et al. 2000, Raffai et al unpublished observations).
+The operation and physiological significance of vestibulosympathetic reflexes are also well supported by experimental evidence in both humans and animals (Monos and Lóránt 1998, Yates et al. 2000, Raffai et al. unpublished observations).
 Thus, it is reasonable to assume that long-term HDT may induce a significant rise in BP and HR via such neural reflexes.
-In contrast to acute (2h) HDT (Raffai et al. 2006), reduced sBRS during chronic - 1 week (Brizzee and Walker 1990) and 2 week (Fagette et al. 1995) - HDT, is either a consequence of postural change or it is an impairment of HR decreasing mechanism.
-Elevated HR, which was absent in short term HDT experiments (Raffai et al. 2006), may be attributed to the reduction of sBRS which would promote BP rise in HDT.
+In contrast to acute (2 h) HDT (Raffai et al. 2006), reduced sBRS during chronic HDT - lasting one week (Brizzee and Walker 1990) or two weeks (Fagette et al. 1995) - is either a consequence of postural change or it is an impairment of HR decreasing mechanism.
+Elevated HR, which was absent in short-term HDT experiments (Raffai et al. 2006), may be attributed to the reduction of sBRS which would promote BP rise in HDT.
 This assumption can be explained either by the modulation of baroreflex function or by a readaptation of central and peripheral cardiovascular regulatory mechanisms (Morita et al. 2000) elicited by cephalad fluid shifts and increase in transmural pressure (Morita et al. 2000).
 In the present study, autonomic balance was preserved because neither of the spectral properties (LF, HF, LF/HF) (Kuwahara et al. 1994) changed in parallel with HDT.
-This observation is in good agreement with Fagette's results during 2 weeks of tail suspension (Fagette et al. 1995).
+This observation is in good agreement with the results obtained during two weeks of tail suspension (Fagette et al. 1995).
 In the present study, rise in the HR suggests some degree of sympathetic activation during the first 3 days of the HDT.
 In our case, a small sympathetic activation or a small parasympathetic withdrawal occurring at a high parasympathetic tone, could cause substantial elevation of HR that would not essentially be reflected by the spectral parameters.
 Moreover, tachycardia in the present experiments was accompanied by a pressor response that could activate reflexes, limiting the increase in HR.
-This hypothesis concerning long-term antiorthostatic stress is supported by others who reported that autonomic balance can become predominant in anxiety-like and fearlike states (Inagaki et al. 2004), and BP that responses can oppose predominant neural influences that determine HR (McDougall et al. 2000).
+Our hypothesis concerning the autonomic state during exposure to long-term antiorthostatic stress is supported by others who reported that autonomic balance predominates in anxiety-like and fear-like states (Inagaki et al. 2004), and that BP induced reflex responses can oppose other neural influences that control HR (McDougall et al. 2000).

-Lack of deconditioning - disturbance in post HDT cardiovascular responses
+Lack of deconditioning - disturbance in post-HDT cardiovascular responses